 Under the Land Valuation Act 2010, the Valuer-General values land in Queensland.
-The Valuer-General is the independent head of the State Valuation Service, Department of Natural Resources, Mines and Energy.
+The Valuer-General is the independent head of the State Valuation Service, Department of Resources.

 The Valuer-General’s land valuations are used to calculate local government rates, rents for state leasehold land and state land tax.